reuteras/Zotero2Readwise/README.md

 ---
 ## [Zotero2Readwise-Sync](https://github.com/e-alizadeh/Zotero2Readwise-Sync)

-### 👉 Set up a scheduled automation once and forget about it!
+### 👉 Set up a scheduled automation once and forget about it

-You can fork my repository [Zotero2Readwise-Sync](https://github.com/e-alizadeh/Zotero2Readwise-Sync) repository that contain the cronjob (time-based Job scheduler) using GitHub actions to automatically retrieve all your Zotero annotations/notes, and then push them to Readwise.
+You can fork my repository [Zotero2Readwise-Sync](https://github.com/e-alizadeh/Zotero2Readwise-Sync) repository that contain the cronjob (time-based Job scheduler) using GitHub Actions to automatically retrieve all your Zotero annotations/notes, and then push them to Readwise.
 You can use the forked repository without even changing a single line (of course if you're happy with the default settings!)